Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Preliminaries

 \subsubsection{Top-k Retrieval Process}

-As each item is mapped to a leaf, the top-$k$ retrieval in recommendation is transformed into retrieving the $k$ leaf nodes with the highest preference scores for a given user $u$.
-If $u$’s preference for any tree node is available, we can retrieve the top-$k$ leaf nodes by only searching the top-$k$ nodes at each level, from the top to the bottom of the tree.
-In cases where the tree is precisely structured as a max-heap, this process guarantees the correct top-$k$ leaf nodes are retrieved finally.
-Moreover, the time complexity of this process is logarithmic w.r.t. the number of items, as a constant number of nodes are searched at each layer, and the number of layers scales logarithmically with the number of items.
+With the tree index and the preference model, tree-based models enable efficient and effective top-$k$ item retrieval.
+Since each item is mapped to a leaf, the retrieval task is transformed into retrieving the top-$k$ leaf nodes for a given user $u$.
+As the tree is maintained as a max-heap, this can be achieved by only searching the top-$k$ nodes at each level from top to bottom along the tree.
+Thus, the retrieval time complexity is logarithmic w.r.t. the number of items, as a constant number of nodes are searched per layer, and the number of layers scales logarithmically with the number of items.

-The above retrieval process is presented in {Algorithm \ref{alg:beam_search}}, where $p^{\mathcal{M}}(n|u)$ is the user $u$'s preference for node $n$ computed by the preference model $\mathcal{M}$.
-Essentially, this process is a layer-wise beam search with beam size $k$ along the tree $\mathcal{T}$, guided by the preference $o_i^j$ between the user $u$ and the node $n_i^j$, and can be formulated as follows:
+The retrieval process is presented in {Algorithm \ref{alg:beam_search}}, where $o^{\mathcal{M}}(n|u)$ is the user $u$'s preference for node $n$ computed by the preference model $\mathcal{M}$.
+Essentially, this process is a layer-wise beam search with beam size $k$ along the tree $\mathcal{T}$, guided by the preference $o_i^j$, and can be formulated as follows:

 where $\mathcal{B}^j(u)$ denotes the set of indices of selected nodes in the $j$-th level for the user $u$, and $\widetilde{\mathcal{B}}^{j}(u) = \left\{ \delta(n) \mid n \in \bigcup_{i \in \mathcal{B}^{j-1}(u)} \mathcal{C}(n^{j-1}_i) \right\}$ represents the index set of nodes to be expanded in the $j$-th level.
 It's important to note that Eq. (\ref{eq: beam search process}) employs the symbol “$\in$" instead of “$=$" because ties in probabilities may occur, leading to multiple potential sets of top-$k$ nodes.
 If $\left| \widetilde{\mathcal{B}}^{j}(u) \right| < k$, then all nodes in $j$-th level will be selected.
 By recursively applying {Eq. (\ref{eq: beam search process})} until the $H$-th level, the top-$k$ leaf nodes $\mathcal{B}^H(u)$ are retrieved, and the final retrieved item set for the user $u$ is